AdityaGummididala/AdityaGummididala/README.md

 **`Tech Nerd (Developer)`**

 I'm a budding Software developer.
-I love tech and I constantly keep myself updated on it, especially tech news related to computers, GPUs, etc. All of the coding projects mentioned are built by myself from the ground up.
+I love tech and I constantly keep myself updated on it, especially tech news related to computers, GPUs, etc. All of the coding projects mentioned were built by myself from the ground up.